coldshrine/study-notes/books/designing-data-intensive-applications.md

 In circular and star topologies, a write might need to pass through multiple nodes before they reach all replicas.
 To prevent infinite replication loops, each node is given a unique identifier and the replication log tags each write with the identifiers of the nodes it has passed through.
 When a node fails, it can interrupt the flow of replication messages.

 In all-to-all topology, fault tolerance is better as messages can travel along different paths avoiding a single point of failure.
 It has some issues too, some network links may be faster than others, and some replication messages may "overtake" others.
 To order events correctly, there is a technique called version vectors.
 PostgreSQL BDR does not provide casual ordering of writes, and Tungsten Replicator for MySQL doesn't even try to detect conflicts.

+# Leaderless Replication

+Simply put, any replica can directly accept writes from clients.
+Databases like Amazon's in-house Dynamo datastore, Riak, Cassandra, and Voldemort follow the Dynamo style.

+In a leaderless configuration, failover does not exist.
+Clients send the write to all replicas in parallel.

+Read requests are also sent to several nodes in parallel.
+The client may get different responses.
+Version numbers are used to determine which value is newer.

+Eventually, all the data is copied to every replica.
+After an unavailable node comes back online, it has two different mechanisms to catch up:

+- **Read repair**: When a client detects any stale responses, it writes the newer value back to that replica.
+- **Anti-entropy process**: A background process constantly looks for differences in data between replicas and copies any missing data from one replica to the other.
+It does not copy writes in any particular order.